Bay of Pigs Invasion: Briefing of Kennedy

 Kennedy's immediate actions concerning the invasion could be traced to 11 and 15 March 1961, and were directly connected to the consideration of the best possible invasion strategy.
 First, it was the TRINIDAD plan that was debated which, before Kennedy took office, was commonly agreed as the main plan to be deployed during the Cuban invasion.
 The TRINIDAD plan aimed to use ships and boats to land troops on the coast of Cuba.
 This was to be done in conjunction with the deployment of soldiers from airplanes and helicopters to quickly secure areas inside Cuba.
 The support from the sea and air was planned to start simultaneously with the military landing deployment, and not before them.

 In addition, the TRINIDAD plan also considered a preemptive attack on Castro's airfields in the days leading up to the main operation which was termed the Pre-Day strikes.
 This was aimed to weaken Cuba's aerial defense capabilities before the actual invasion was to be carried out.
 Among other things, the TRINIDAD plan was to utilize six US pilots.
 This was such that each pilot, flying a B-26, was to hit one or more of the fields where Castro's combat aircraft were stationed.
 However, with Kennedy assuming power, and as discussions continued, the TRINIDAD plan became less strategic, and was to be replaced with a more strategic plan named the ZAPATA.

 This was not just a simple tweak but a shift toward a more specific target area within Cuba.
 It aimed to focus on executing a combined sea and air landing operation in the ZAPATA region.
 The ZAPATA plan anticipated the immediate use of B-26 aircraft, which were to be brought in and operated from a temporary airstrip at Playa Girón as soon as the troops landed.
 President Kennedy's call to settle on the ZAPATA plan was based on the advice of Mr. Rusk, who was a CIA planner.
 Kennedy and the CIA viewed ZAPATA as a more immediate air support that would ensure the protection of the invaders from Castro's counterattacks.
 And, more importantly, as cover to maintain the secrecy of the U.S. involvement to the outside world.
+However, it was obvious that Operation ZAPATA did not align with the conditions Kennedy had set for approving such a mission, particularly regarding fallback options.